-The combination of this all-in-one approach and low power requirements means that Chromebooks can be extremely inexpensive, sometimes even less than $200.
-More expensive models offer high-resolution screens, backlit keyboards, fold-back touchscreens, and other fancy features, including the top-of-the-line Pixelbook 2-in-1 sold by Google itself complete with touch and pen support.
+The combination of this all-in-one approach and low-power requirements means that Chromebooks can be extremely inexpensive, sometimes even less than $200.
+More expensive models offer high-resolution screens, backlit keyboards, fold-back touchscreens, and other fancy features, including the top-of-the-line Pixelbook 2-in-1 sold by Google itself, complete with touch and pen support.

 Is Chrome OS for you?

-Meanwhile, gaming on Chrome OS is one of the most meaningful beneficiaries of Android support.
+Meanwhile, gaming on Chrome OS is one of the most meaningful beneficiaries of Android and Linux support.
 While you won’t be running the massive gaming titles available for Windows, and to a much lesser extent MacOS, there are at least hundreds of thousands of Android games that should run fairly well on newer Chromebooks and Chromeboxes.
 That’s a significant improvement over the early days of Chrome OS when gaming took a real back seat.

 In short, Chrome OS is almost all web, all the time.
 If you’re a Windows or Mac user and you often find that the only app you’re using is a browser, or you’re okay with the huge ecosystem of simpler Android apps, then it’s worthy of consideration.
-But Chrome OS’s almost complete lack of the most advanced third-party software is a deal-breaker for anyone who relies on a computer for more complex tasks.
+But the almost complete lack of the most advanced third-party software is a deal-breaker for anyone who relies on a computer for more complex tasks.

 The simplicity and focus of Chrome OS are good for users whose primary interactions are on the web.
 Its low cost of entry is attractive for anyone on a budget, making it a great solution for students, but users who require more complex software or more demanding tasks need to look elsewhere.

-Verdict: Windows is the best all rounder, at a price
+Verdict: Windows is the best all-rounder, at a price

 Windows 10 is the best all-round platform with a broad and deep selection of hardware, reasonable ease of use, and pricing that will be attractive to most.
-If you’re not sure which platform is right for you, Windows offers you everything you need and a whole lot more once you learn the ropes.
+If you’re not sure which platform is right for you, Windows offers everything you need and a whole lot more once you learn the ropes.

 If you’re a student, on a limited budget, or love Google’s tools and services, Chrome OS is a great alternative, while MacOS is best suited for professionals or those who don’t mind paying a bit extra to make sure that the hardware and software as optimized as possible.